Domain-Generalizable Multiple-Domain Clustering

-Training of the clustering head is initiated by sampling a batch of images $x$ with size $B$ from all source domains.
-Each sample $x_i$ passes through the backbone in three different versions.
+{1. \em Data augmentation for clustering head training:} We leverage a BCD to mitigate the gap between several domains.
+The BCD is designed to maintain the content of each sample while removing domain-related information.
+A sketch-like domain can be considered a suitable BCD for image data with varying color and texture domains.
+Transforming an image to a sketch domain keeps high-level features such as object identity while decreasing the bias induced by color or style-preserving features.
+The clustering head is trained by sampling a batch of $B$ images from all source domains.
+Each sample $x_i$ passes through $f_e$ in three different versions.
 Based on the original image, and using two transformations: a strong augmentation $x^s_i = \mathcal{E}(x_i)$, and style transfer to our BCD $x_i^{bcd} = \mathcal{C}(x_i)$.
-Where $\mathcal{C}()$ represents a style transfer of the input image $x_i$ to an image with a sketch-like style. $\mathcal{E}()$ is defined as:
+Where $\mathcal{C}()$ represents a style transfer (see the Pre-training section) of the input image $x_i$ to an image with a sketch-like style \citep{2017arXiv170306868H}. $\mathcal{E}()$ is defined as:

-The BCD transformed, and the original images are used to define the pseudo labels while the strong augmentations are used to train the clustering head $f_2$.
+The BCD transformed and the original images are used to define the pseudo labels, while the strong augmentations are used to train the clustering head $f_c$, as detailed below.